 Lea has five records on the Warner Jazz and Classics label and her book "Lea's Book of Rules for the World" is in its third printing at Bantam Doubleday and Dell.

-Her sixth record, House Of David delaria+bowie=jazz, is available in stores and online now.
+Her sixth record, House Of David delaria+bowie=jazz, was released in the Summer of 2015 to critical acclaim.